 - Distributed computing systems are made up of many systems, so if one crashes other is unaffected.

 - Distributed model scales very well.
 Need more compute resources?
 Just plug them in by installing a client on additional desktops or servers.

 To understand the basic and complex differences between cloud and grid computing, we really need to explain both the technologies.
 Here’s how they are defined.

-Also within the “cloud computing” family, are what’s known as a SPI model SaaS, PaaS and IaaS.
+Also within the “cloud computing” family, are what’s known as an SPI model SaaS, PaaS, and IaaS.
 These are the services available on the cloud and do all the heavy lifting using someone else’s infrastructure.
 Cloud computing eliminates the costs and complexity of buying, configuring, and managing the hardware and software needed to build and deploy applications; these applications are delivered as a service over the Internet (the cloud).

 Grid systems are designed for collaborative sharing of resources.
 It can also be thought of as distributed and large-scale cluster computing.
 A Grid is basically the one that uses the processing capabilities of different computing units for processing a single task.
 The task is broken into multiple sub-tasks, each machine on a grid is assigned a task.
-As when the sub-tasks are completed they are sent back to the primary machine which takes care of the all the tasks.
+As when the sub-tasks are completed they are sent back to the primary machine which takes care of all the tasks.
 They are combined or clubbed together as an output.

-- Server computers are still needed to distribute the pieces of data and collect the results from participating clients on grid.
+- Server computers are still needed to distribute the pieces of data and collect the results from participating clients on the grid.